 I continued through the lit area, thinking this was just a way of procrastinating the dark maze.
-As I tried to pump myself up and build the courage to go back to the maze of darkness, all of a sudden the end of the maze coincided with the lit path.
+As I paced a bit, trying to pump myself up and build up the courage to go back to the maze of darkness, I suddenly see the end of the maze coincided with the lit path.
 Ah-ha!
-So I didn’t have to walk through that after all!
+So I didn’t have to walk through the dark maze of doom after all!
 At this point I could estimate that the pitch black path wasn’t really that long of a walk after all.
 Even knowing that, I still completely chickened out!

-Once I pass through the iron doorway (pictured to the right), it opens to a wider area and I breath a small sigh of relief.
+Once I pass through the iron doorway (pictured above so you can fully appreciate how little I could see), it opens to a wider area and I breath a small sigh of relief.
 Small spaces, filled with fog, underground, all by yourself?
-To the right and left are two posters listing “Dracula: The Facts” and “Dracula: The Legends.”
-I start trying to read the facts, but I’m so anxious none of the sentences are registering in my brain!
+To the right and left are two posters listing “Dracula: Facts” and “Dracula: Legends.”
+I start trying to read the facts, but I’m so anxious that none of the sentences are registering in my brain!
 There’s even more fog in this area, so I just took pictures of the posters and moved on to get it over with!!

 I was so nervous I poked the gate because I couldn’t see if anything was behind it.
 As the gentle poke did nothing, I pull my phone out to flash a light inside the little gate to see if it is the exit.
 It is not the exit, but there was some sort of coffin or something behind.
 As there is no other door, I fly into a panic.
 I keep saying, “this is a joke!
 This is a #@$* joke!!”
 Until that area, all the arrows had been leading to linear passageways or paths.

 After 15 long seconds of sheer terror, I’m thinking “$#@% it!!!
 I’m going backwards to the entrance, I don’t care how far I’ve come!
 I’ve got to get out of here!”